aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ### Decision Trees

 * Regression tree analysis is used when the predicted outcome can be considered a real number (e.g. the price of a house, or a patient's length of stay in a hospital).
-* **Note:** Something that we didn’t address earlier, Decision Trees are called as Classiﬁcation And Regression Trees (CART).
+* **Note:** Something that we didn't address earlier, Decision Trees are also called Classiﬁcation And Regression Trees (CART).
-* **Reason:** They can be used in both a regression and a classiﬁcation context.
-For this reason they are sometimes also referred to as Classiﬁcation And Regression Trees (CART).
+* **Reason:** They can be used in both regression and classiﬁcation contexts.
+For this reason, they are sometimes called Classiﬁcation And Regression Trees (CART).
 * **Module on Decision Trees:** https://docs.google.com/presentation/d/1BCwLdFQqFLHR2-7APyoWh5u1b6Jo3wq17nj-8s2H\_mg/edit#slide%3Did.p1

 ### Resources on Decision Tree Regressor